iiwo/easy_tags/README.md

 | `has_many` to `EasyTags::Taggings` relation  | has_many :taggings, as: :taggable       |
 | `has_many` to `EasyTags::Tag` relation       | has_many :base_tags, through: :taggings |

-you can use them for querying multiple contexts
+You can use them for querying multiple contexts
 ```ruby
 MyModel.joins(:base_tags).where(taggings: { context: %w[highlights billing_highlights] })
 ```